phichayutphinyo/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a full-time lecturer of clinical epidemiology and applied clinical statistics at the faculty of medicine, Chiang Mai University.
-My research interests include various types of clinical reserch; diagnostic, etiognostic, prognostic and therapeutic research.
+My research interests include various types of clinical reserch; Diagnostic, Etiognostic, Prognostic and Therapeutic research.
 I'm also a member of clinical epidemiology society of Thailand and a Routine Clinical Research group collaborations (RCR).

 I and my supervisor (J.Patumanond) spend parts of our time in advising and training clinical staffs on conducting high-quality, valid clinical researchs in several university-affiliated hospitals.